 4. People skills

-The nature of the role means that business analysts spend a lot of time interacting with different business stakeholders, users, clients, management and developers.
+Being able to understand people is an essential soft skill for business analysts.
+The nature of the role means that BA’s spend a lot of time interacting with different business stakeholders, users, clients, management and developers.
 Research from IIBA UK shows that workshops and interviewing remained the most popular techniques for extracting information.

 Understanding different individuals’ opinions, motivations and objectives are essential to successfully balance the array of personalities at the table.
 Also, knowing where they sit within the organisation, including what they’re responsible and accountable for, will help to uncover their risk appetite and help determine how to frame your conclusions and recommendations.